Mukim Telisai

-Mukim Telisai is a mukim in Tutong District, Brunei.
+Telisai (Mukim Telisai) is a mukim in Tutong District, Brunei.
 The population was 10,095 in 2016.

-Name
+Etymology

 The mukim is named after Kampong Telisai, one of the villages it encompasses.

 Geography

 The mukim is located in the western part of Tutong District, bordering the South China Sea to the north, Mukim Pekan Tutong to the north-east, Mukim Tanjong Maya to the east, Mukim Ukong to the south-east, and Mukim Bukit Sawat and Mukim Liang in Belait District to the south and south-west respectively.